UCR-Senior-Design/course-project-bic/README.md

 Senior Design Project (Team BIC)
-## Neuroimaging Data Processing and Visualization Pipeline
+# README: Neuroimaging Data Processing and Visualization Pipeline

-# README: Running fMRIPrep on GCP VM Instance

 This guide provides instructions on running fMRIPrep on a Google Cloud Platform (GCP) Virtual Machine (VM) instance.
 The necessary dependencies, including fMRIPrep, FreeSurfer, and FSL, was installed on the VM by Professor Ballard.